 International Day of Forests & World Poetry Day

-Mt Coot-ha Botanic Gardens, near Brisbane, are marking International Day of Forests and World Poetry Day by offering visitors to the Japanese garden a chance to try sumi-e painting and/or writing haiku.
+Mt Coot-ha Botanic Garden, near Brisbane, is marking International Day of Forests and World Poetry Day on March 19 by offering visitors to the Japanese garden a chance to try sumi-e painting and/or writing haiku.
 Full details here.

 International Haiku Poetry Day